vtex-apps/product-context/docs/README.md

 }
 ```

-you should expect an object that looks like that as the return value of `useProduct`.
-Just be aware that, if the hook is called **outside** of a `ProductContextProvider`, the return value could be `undefined` or an empty object.
+You should expect an object that looks like that as the return value of `useProduct`.
+Be aware that, if the hook is called **outside** of a `ProductContextProvider`, the return value could be `undefined` or an empty object.

-ℹ️ To have the full type definition in your development environment, be sure to run `vtex setup` in your project to install all TypeScript types exported by this app.
+:information_source: *To have the full type definition in your development environment, be sure to run `vtex setup` in your project to install all TypeScript types exported by this app.*

-### `useProductDispatch`
+#### `useProductDispatch`

-This hooks returns a `dispatch` function you can use to manipulate the nearest `ProductContext`.
-This function is capable of performing the following `actions`:
+This hooks returns a `dispatch` function which you can use to manipulate the nearest `ProductContext`.

+The function is capable of performing the following `actions`:

 - `SELECT_IMAGE_VARIATION`: Sets the value for the `skuSelector.selectedImageVariationSKU` property.
 - `SET_QUANTITY`: Sets the value for the `selectedQuantity` property.